arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-Project-Hub.md

 ### How can I report a technical issues with the platform?

 If the issue is related to the migration to the new platform, please [contact us](https://www.arduino.cc/en/contact-us/).

-For the contact form fields, you can select _Technical support > Access to web resources and online content > arduino<!-- nolink -->.cc_.